ValentinaGhidini/ValentinaGhidini.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoctoral Researcher in Statistics at <a href="https://www.euler.usi.ch/">Università della Svizzera Italiana</a> in the research team led by <a href="https://muchip.github.io/">Michael Multerer</a>.
+I am a Postdoctoral Researcher in Statistics at the <a href="https://www.euler.usi.ch/">Euler Institute</a> (Università della Svizzera Italiana) in the research team led by <a href="https://muchip.github.io/">Michael Multerer</a>.

 I am also a PhD candidate in Statistics at Bocconi University, under the supervision of Omiros Papaspiliopoulos and Daniele Durante.